jackyzha0/curius-viz/README.md

 # only run once
 npm i

-# actually scrape, this will product a file called dump.json which you can then use
+# actually scrape, this will produce a file called dump.json which you can then use
 node index.js
 ```